1ivyatan/1ivyatan/README.md

- - I'm an aspiring software developer focused on systems or the backend ⚙️🖥️
+ - I'm an aspiring software developer focusing on ⚙️ systems, the backend 🖥️ and also games 🕹️
  - I speak 🇱🇻 and 🇬🇧
- - And undeterred to acquire more 🔎

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=1ivyatan&hide_progress=true)